 Blue Christmas Kitchen Decor Idea One: Use What You Already Have

-Instead, I made lemons into lemonade to share the few simple blue Christmas décor touches I’ve brought into my kitchen to kick off the season, mostly with what I already had on hand!
-I’m joining a couple of other bloggers today hosted by Sheila of Maison de Cinq, so make sure to visit the other homes on the tour at the bottom of this post.
+I made lemons into lemonade to share the few simple blue Christmas décor touches I’ve brought into my kitchen to kick off the season, mostly with what I already had on hand!
+I’m joining a couple of other bloggers today hosted by Sheila of Maison de Cinq, so make sure to visit her post to see more of the tour.

 This post contains affiliate links, which means I may get a small commission (at no extra cost to you) if you shop my link.
 Please see my disclosure if you’d like more info!

 The inspiration for my entire theme this year is the gauzy French blue ribbon you’ll see here and there.
 It’s always one of my favorite colors (and the main color of my brand) so it’s certainly no hardship to have a “blue” Christmas!
 I went with this because it’s already such a dominant color in our home, and it allows me to make minimal changes (I can use most of our everyday decor) and also do it slowly over time.